vinay01joshi/crwn-clothing/README.md

 ## Notes and Discusson

 - V#No:129 (Dispatch Action Shorthand) - Why Dispatch available in connect why we do not write mapToDispatch in this case.
+- V#No:180 (HOC Pattern) - Why we need to use HOC pattern.

 ### Patterns and Practices